flutter/website/src/get-started/test-drive/index.md

 ## Next step

-Let's learn some core Flutter concepts, by creating a small app.
+You'll next learn some core Flutter concepts by creating a small app.